Optimal sampling for least-squares approximation: Literature review

-Finally, we remark on some applications.
+Finally, we mention some applications.
 As observed, this work is closely related to optimal design of experiments and optimal sensor placement in sampling theory and signal processing -- both large areas with countless applications that we shall not attempt to review.
 However, this specific line of research emerged out of computing polynomial approximations to high-dimensional functions arising in parametric and stochastic DEs \cite{berveiller2006stochastic,chkifa2015discrete,migliorati2013approximation}, and this remains a key area of application.
 See \cite{cohen2023near,hadigol2018least,adcock2022sparse,hampton2015coherence,guo2020constructing,narayan2015stochastic} and references therein.
 For other surveys focused multivariate polynomial approximation and parametric and stochastic DEs, see \cite{guo2020constructing,hadigol2018least} and \cite[Chpt.\ 5]{adcock2022sparse}.
+Note that \cite{hadigol2018least} also has an in-depth discussion on the connections to optimal design of experiments.

 Recently, these techniques have also been applied to the closely related problem of numerical integration (cubature) \cite{nakatsukasa2018approximate,migliorati2022stable}.
 There are also emerging applications in Trefftz methods for solving Helmoltz equations \cite{parolin2023stable} and methods for option pricing in finance \cite{ackerer2019option,filipovic2019weighted}.
 On the theoretical side, this line of work has also spurred recent advances in approximation theory (so-called \textit{sampling discretizations}) and information-based complexity (so-called \textit{sampling numbers}).
 We discuss these topics further in \S \ref{s:further}.
 Related ideas have also been used in sampling theory \cite{antezana2023random}.
-We also note that Christoffel functions are useful tools for empirical inference in data analysis \cite{lasserre2022christoffel}.
+We also note that Christoffel functions are themselves useful tools for empirical inference in data analysis \cite{lasserre2022christoffel}.